Aspects to keep in mind after you deposit your data:

 Request for access to your dataset

-2. Grant access: Select this option if you want to grant the requestor access to your data.
+1. Grant access: Use this button if you want to grant the requestor access to your data.

-3. Deny access: Select this option if you refuse to give access to your data.
+2. Reject access: Use this button if you refuse to give access to your data.

-If you grant access, the DANS Licence automatically applies.
-Before granting access, you can also impose additional conditions on the user.
+If you grant access, the chosen licence automatically applies.
 It is important that you use a stable email address for your account at DANS.

 Citing your dataset